arangodb-foxx/pregelator/README.md

 To develop:
 ```
-yarn start // Needs an ArangoDB instance to be available at http://localhost:8529
+// Needs an ArangoDB instance to be available at http://localhost:8529
+// Instance need to be started with flag: --all.http.trusted-origin all

+yarn start
 ```

 ## Use the Makefile: